ion2014/OPTActionLogs/lawsuit_en.md

   1. this is a special case with an usual fee arrangement so that is why it is taking some time because there are several internal level of approval to go through<br/>
   2. Currently Rob's team is working on the complaints, which will be ready within the next day or 2.<br/>
   3. Case will be filed in Ohio<br/>
-  4. The case will be filed within the next couple of days (hoping would be this Thursday). <br/>
+  4. The case will be filed within the next couple of days. <br/>

-- **The payment link have not yet been received.
-Robert said that it might be ready by tonight or tomorrow (I am not sure whether it is payment in batches or as a whole.
-I will report to you when Robert responds)**< br/>
+- **The payment link have not yet been received. (not sure whether it is payment in batches or as a whole. will report to you guys when Robert responds)**< br/>
 - **Because it is a class action, reserved plaintiff will quickly/anytime become named plaintiff.
 This is Rob's strategy, so please prepare materials, such as tracking number, proof of delivery**<br/>

 ***1/28/2021*** Robert promised to take our case<br/>